gregswift/github-collective/README.rst

 Usage
 =====

-When ``github-collective`` is installed it should create executable with same name in your `bin` directory.
+When ``github-collective`` is installed it should create an executable with same name in your `bin` directory.
 ::

     % bin/github-collective --help